gSchool/TTP-EXCEL-CONTENT/excel-lessons/columns.md

 ##### !question

-## Solutions
-Example solutions to the exercises in this lesson above are available in [this spreadsheet](https://drive.google.com/uc?export=download&id=1uwz0H2A0Fmr7-AAlsHcfz41zc5ksfY6w).
-These are intended for use after the exercises are completed.

-Solutions to the code-alongs in this lesson are available in [this spreadsheet]((https://drive.google.com/uc?export=download&id=15ba5zPqGaBaMdHei7Bm6FIqa7Tn2qyE6)

-### Resources

 **Exercise: Pronto bike share data (40 min)**

-* Work in pairs
+1. Work in pairs
-* Export a sample of 50,000 rows from the da_pronto.trip database table
+2. Export a sample of 50,000 rows from the da_pronto.trip database table
-* Create columns derived from existing columns
+3. Create columns derived from existing columns
-  * Create a year column
+4. Create a year column
-  * Create a month column
+5. Create a month column
-  * Create a quarter column
+6. Create a quarter column
-  * Create an hour column
-    * Search to find solutions in documentation or other resources on the web
+7. Create an hour column.
+Search to find solutions in documentation or other resources on the web
-* Submit a GitHub link to this spreadsheet
+8. Submit a GitHub link to this spreadsheet

 ##### !end-question